TO: All County Employees

 - When available, be sure to include a copy of the meeting agenda/schedule with your reimbursement request.

 Please call my office at 933-4500 if you have any questions concerning this guidance.
 I would rather you ask prior to making an assumption about something that is not clear or not addressed.
-Updates will be provided as necessary to provide assist in the effective administration of the policy.
+Updates will be provided as necessary to provide assistance in the effective administration of the policy.